Jensen2k/wp-image-markers/readme.txt

 == Description ==

-WP Image Markers is a marker builder helps you add multiple marker icons with tooltips and drag them any where in a image background.
+WP Image Markers is a marker builder that helps you add multiple marker icons with tooltips and drag them to any where in a image background.
 Amazing and powerful admin with lightweight and smooth front-end display

 === Features ===